 Note: A valid COVID-19 Vaccine agreement is in respect of a particular pharmacy operator operating at a specific pharmacy location.
 Where a pharmacy is sold, or where a pharmacy operator relocates, a new COVID-19 Vaccine Agreement is required to reflect the new pharmacy operator or location.
 Similarly, enrollment in the UIIP is in respect of a particular pharmacy operator operating at a specific pharmacy location.
-Where a pharmacy is sold, or where a pharmacy operator relocates, new enrollment in the UIIP is required to reflect the new pharmacy operator or location.
+Where a pharmacy is sold, or where a pharmacy operator relocates, new enrollment in the UIIP is required to reflect the new pharmacy is sold, or where a pharmacy operator relocates, new